playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 ## About this release

-If you have been using a previous version of Play Slick, you will notice that there have been quite a few major changes.
-It's recommended to read the [[migration guide|PlaySlickMigrationGuide]] for a smooth upgrade.
+Users of previous versions of Play Slick will notice a number of major changes.
+Read the [[migration guide|PlaySlickMigrationGuide]] for details on upgrading from older versions of Play Slick.

-While, if this is the first time you are using Play Slick, you will appreciate that the integration of Slick in Play is quite austere.
-Meaning that if you know both Play and Slick, using the Play Slick module should be straightforward.
+First time users of Play Slick will appreciate the painless integration of Slick into Play.
+If you're familiar with Play and Slick, configuring and interacting with the Play Slick module will be straightforward.

 ## Setup